 BACKGROUND

 DNA mutational analysis of pancreatic cystic fluid (CF) is a useful adjunct to the evaluation of pancreatic cysts.
 KRAS/GNAS or RAF/PTPRD/CTNNB1/RNF43 mutations are highly specific to precancerous or advanced neoplasia.
-Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, but few studies have yet performed a systematic comparative analysis between pancreatic CF and neoplastic surgical tissue (NT).
-The value of CF-NGS analysis indicators for determining surgical resection needs to be evaluated.
+Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, but few studies have performed a systematic comparative analysis between pancreatic CF and neoplastic surgical tissue (NT).
+The value of CF-NGS analysis indicators for determining surgical resection necessitates evaluation.

 AIM

-To confirm whether CF genomic profile is a reliable malignancy predictor by comparing NGS mutational analysis of CF and NT.
+To confirm whether CF genomic profiles are a reliable malignancy predictor by comparing NGS mutational analyses of CF and NT.

 METHODS

 Patients requiring surgery for high-risk pancreatic cysts were included in a multicenter prospective pilot study.
-DNA from CF [collected by Endoscopic Ultrasound-Guided Fine Needle Aspiration Biopsy (EUS-FNA)] and NT (collected by surgery) were analyzed by NGS.
+DNA from CF (collected by endoscopic ultrasound-guided fine needle aspiration (known as EUS-FNA)) and NT (collected by surgery) were analyzed by NGS.
 The primary objective was to compare the mutation profiles of paired DNA samples.
 The secondary objective was to correlate the presence of specific mutations (KRAS/GNAS, RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53) with a final cancer diagnosis.
 Sensitivity and specificity were also evaluated.

 RESULTS

 Between December 2016 and October 2017, 20 patients were included in this pilot study.
 Surgery was delayed for 3 patients.
-Concordant CF-NT genotypes were found in 15/17 paired DNAs, with a higher proportion of mutated alleles in CF than in NT.
+Concordant CF-NT genotypes were found in 15/17 paired DNA, with a higher proportion of mutated alleles in CF than in NT.
 NGS was possible for all pancreatic CF collected by EUS-FNA.
 In 2 cases, the presence of a KRAS/GNAS mutation was discordant between CF and NT.
-In 3 patients with NT or pancreatic cysts with high-grade dysplasia, no mutations were found.
+No mutations were found in 3 patients with NT or pancreatic cysts with high-grade dysplasia.
 The sensitivity and specificity of KRAS/GNAS mutations in CF to predict an appropriate indication for surgical resection were 0.78 and 0.62, respectively.
-The sensitivity and specificity of RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations in the CF were 0.55 and 1.0, respectively.
+The sensitivity and specificity of RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations in CF were 0.55 and 1.0, respectively.

 CONCLUSION

-Mutational analyses of CF and NT were highly concordant, confirming the value of CF NGS analysis in the preoperative malignancy assessment.
+Mutational analyses of CF and NT were highly concordant, confirming the value of NGS analysis of CF in the preoperative malignancy assessment.
 However, these results need to be confirmed on a larger scale.

 Key words: Pancreatic cancer; Pancreatic cystic neoplasms; Pancreatic adenocarcinoma; Malignancy prediction; Neoplastic surgical tissue; Pancreatic cystic fluid; Molecular analysis; Next-generation sequencing; DNA mutations